ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Introduction

 Previous works for distributed manipulation show up in the names of actuator array~\cite{bohringer1995sensorless,luntz2001distributed,thompson2021towards,patil2022linear}, smart surface~\cite{barr2013smart,dang2016electromagnetic}, or auxiliary functions of tangible user interface~\cite{pangaro2002actuated,follmer2013inform,leithinger2015shape}.
-Despite their promises to manipulate tabletop objects, they heavily depend on pre-defined motion primitives to fit the specific designs of the actuators and could only manipulate fixed types of objects in a pre-programmed manner, which hinders their usefulness in actual applications.
-Towards distributed manipulation enjoying better generalizability and versatility, we explore the feasibility of applying model-free reinforcement learning (RL)~\cite{lillicrap2015continuous,haarnoja2018soft,schulman2017proximal} to the automatic discovery of control policies.
+Despite their promises to manipulate tabletop objects, they heavily depend on pre-defined motion primitives to fit the specific designs of the systems.
+With the configurations (e.g., shapes, positions, etc.) of the manipulated objects altering, human-determined rules may require fine-tuned parameters or even a thorough redesign.
+Towards distributed manipulation enjoying better generalizability and versatility, we explore the feasibility of applying model-free RL~\cite{lillicrap2015continuous,haarnoja2018soft,schulman2017proximal} to the automatic discovery of control policies.
 However, compared with popular manipulators such as arms or hands, controlling \ours in its 2D-array action space can be extremely challenging because the massive redundancy of the actions makes the trial-and-error process hopelessly inefficient.